 Without recognizing what we were doing we started living in and taking care of a friend’s home.
 We did this for four years, so the transition to house sitting was very easy because we were already doing it.
 This was and is a perfect match for us and how we live.

 The next step: to work out the details.
 I read about people who house sit and thought “why not us”?
 We took the time to learn the details, prepared our first website, joined two house sitting services and the rest is history.
 We are now registered with five different online house sitting services around the world.

 “What we love and enjoy about being house sitters”

 We have found small cafes, sandwich shops and some really nice restaurants that we frequent repeatedly while in the neighborhood and chat with the servers and owners to learn about the area and what is around for us to see and do.
-Who would think we would find a Vietnamese restaurant near the house we cared for in Brisbane; or a really excellent Lebanese restaurant not far from the house in Waltham Cross; the Grill in Sieci, the next town over from Pontessieve made delicious chicken and sausage on their rotisserie.
+Who would think we would find a Vietnamese restaurant near the house we cared for in Terragindi; or a really excellent Lebanese restaurant not far from the house in Waltham Cross; the Grill in Sieci, the next town over from Pontessieve made delicious chicken and sausage on their rotisserie.
 The list goes on and on.

 Hiking through olive groves in Spain, around a private park in Edinburgh, public forest preserves in Tonbridge and Waltham Cross are just some of the places we exercised ourselves and the dogs.
 While in Rockhampton, our daily exercise included a walk to the 2nd World War Memorial Aquatic Centre to swim and exercise in their 25meter and 50 meter lap pools and enjoy the warm weather of the area.

 Are we finished yet?
 Have we found those special places we would consider for retirement?
 I think we are just getting started as we continue to offer our services to homeowners anywhere in the world.
-We are still on that Quest, but our journey is much more satisfying as we continue to meet wonderful people and make special memories with all of these fur and feather buddies.
+We are still on that Quest, but our journey is much more satisfying as we continue to meet wonderful people and make special memories with all of their fur and feather buddies.